devanmcg/IntroRangeR/12_RasGIS/README.md

    `read_sf` can load them when given the full file path to the `.shp` file in the local directory.
    See `?read_sf`.
 * Regarding Natural Earth data:
+  - The steps below have already caused some folks problems.
+  You might as well just download and save the global file as described above.
   - To complete the assignment with Natural Earth data, you will need a different `rnaturalearth` function and an additional package.
  Recommend using the `ne_states` function, which requires the `rnaturalearthhires` package.
   - I was unable to get `rnaturalearthhires` from *r-cran* but successfully installed it from its [github page](https://github.com/ropensci/rnaturalearthhires/) using `pacman::p_load_current_gh("ropensci/rnaturalearthhires")`.